baento/tsflow/README.md

 # TSFlow

-Welcome to **TSFlow**, a lightweight and intuitive framework for defining and running tests in your projects, using a syntax similar to [SpecFlow](https://specflow.org/).
+Welcome to **TSFlow**, a lightweight and intuitive framework for defining and running tests in your projects, inspired by [SpecFlow](https://specflow.org/) and [jest-cucumber](https://github.com/bencompton/jest-cucumber).
 TSFlow makes it easy to write, organize, and execute steps in a structured and readable way.

+> [!NOTE]
+> This project is still under heavy development.
+Beware of breaking changes !

 ## Features

-- **Simple Syntax:** Declare and reuse steps with a clear and concise syntax.
+- ✏️ **Simple syntax:** Implement and reuse steps with a clear and concise syntax.
-- **Automatic bindings:** Bind your [Gherkin](https://cucumber.io/docs/gherkin/reference/) scenarios to your step definitions with one line.
+- 🔗 **Automatic bindings:** Bind your [Gherkin](https://cucumber.io/docs/gherkin/reference/) scenarios to your step definitions with two lines.
-- **Dependency injection:** Easily share context between your binding classes.
+- 💉 **Dependency injection:** Easily share context between your binding classes.
-- **Integration Friendly:** Works well with various testing and automation frameworks.

 ## Getting Started